top of page

 The two main reasons cable TV costs so much is 1) Lack of competition and 2) Lack of consumer control over content.
 Here's what I mean by that.

 Lack of Competition: That's an easy one.
 When there's only one gas station in town, the owner can charge pretty much whatever he wants, yes?
-It costs huge amounts of money to lay cable to homes and businesses so the barrier to entry for a newcomer in the cable TV business is high.
+It costs huge amounts of money to lay cable to homes and businesses so the barrier to entry for a new cable TV company is high.
 Making things worse, the existing cable cos have managed to buy off our legislators making it difficult or flat-out illegal in many areas for new companies to come in, thereby protecting their precious monopolies.

-Lack of Consumer Control over Content: This factor is rarely discussed but it makes a bigger difference than you'd think.
+Lack of Consumer Control over Content: This factor is not well-understood by most but it makes a big difference.
 With traditional cable TV, you watch what is provided and when.
 Your only control is choosing which channel to watch from those available in the package you subscribe to.
 That's it.
 You have no control over what is transmitted or when.
 Except for some minor time-shifting using a DVR, you are hostage to the cable co's schedule.
 And even with a DVR, the program still has to "air" before you can record it.

 The internet turns this entire model on its head.
 With streaming on the internet, the consumer chooses what to watch, from whom, and when.
 Internet service is what we call a "dumb" or "empty" pipe.
-You aren't paying them (Comcast, AT&T, etc.) to fill the pipe (with TV shows).
-You, the subscriber, have complete total control over what goes through that pipe.
+You are paying your internet provider (Mediacom, CenturyLink, AT&T, Comcast, etc.) only for the pipe and not the shows that fill the pipe.
+You, the subscriber, have complete and total control over what goes through that pipe.
 And that, dear reader, changes the economic ecosystem of paid television in a huge way.

-That freedom to choose unshackles you from the cable co's content provider agreements (their contracts with the various media companies that provide all the channels) letting you choose any content provider you want, including those with no agreement with your cable co.
+That freedom to choose unshackles you from the cable co's content provider agreements* letting you choose whatever content providers you want, including those with no agreement with your cable co.
 You might call that "content competition" -- and that is what's missing from traditional cable TV.

 An Industry Quaking in their Ferragamos

-This very idea of content competition that cord-cutting affords consumers has the entire television industry unable to sleep at night.
-There are countless billions of dollars flying around annually in all different directions between numerous interests in this industry: Between cable providers, content providers, networks, advertisers, etc.
+This very idea of content competition that cord-cutting gives consumers has the entire television and movie industry unable to sleep at night.
+There are countless billions of dollars flying around annually in all different directions between numerous interests in this industry: Between cable providers, studios, networks, advertisers, etc.

 À la Carte Finally Arrives (sort of)

 Cable TV subscribers have been clamoring for years for à la carte pricing (picking only the channels you want) yet it's nowhere to be found.
-Even today, the cable co's love to tout the huge number of channels they offer.
+Even today, the cable companies love to tout the huge number of channels they offer.
 But who cares?
-According to Nielsen Ratings, the average US home receives 189 channels but those subscribers only watch about 17 channels!
+According to Nielsen Ratings, the average US home receives close to 200 channels but those subscribers only watch about 17 channels!
 Less than 10 percent of channels have regular viewers.

-So why do the cable co's lard their lineup with all that crap, over 90% of which goes pretty much unwatched?
-To be fair, the fault doesn't lie entirely with your cable co.
+So why do the cable companies lard their lineup with all that crap, over 90% of which goes pretty much unwatched?
+To be fair, the fault doesn't lie entirely with your cable company.
 Most of the popular channels are owned by media companies and studios like ABC, CBS, NBC, Fox, HBO, Time Warner, Disney, and others.
-If your cable co wants to carry a popular channel they are usually obliged to carry some or all the crap channels offered by that media company as well.
-It's a huge money grab and the American TV consumers are the ones being robbed.
+If your cable company wants to carry a popular channel they are often obliged to carry some or all the crap channels offered by that media company as well.
+It's a huge money grab and the American TV consumers are the ones being fleeced.
 This makes à la carte pricing pretty difficult.

-But not with streaming where the focus is on programs, not on channels.
+But not with streaming providers which are not owned by the cable cos.
 No longer are you forced to pay for content that doesn't interest you.
 Streaming is the way to get the à la carte pricing model that's been teased for so long but never came about with traditional cable TV.

 Most people by now have at least one streaming service.
 If you have Amazon's 2-day Prime delivery service, then you automatically have Amazon Prime Video.
 Not everything on Amazon video is included, but a lot of stuff is, especially Amazon's original content.
 You might also have Netflix.